sarajw/StaticSvelteKitBlog/src/routes/posts/100days.md

 image: twitter.png
 ---

+## Day 17/#100DaysOfCode

+So the focus highlighting is back.
+I've made the function of the popups a little better.
+The ascii-art is now somewhat more viewable on mobiles.

+I've connected it to http://blog.sarawallen.com! 🎉

+And http://sarawallen.com now has styling to match :)

 ## Day 16/#100DaysOfCode

 Added a pop colour to my 'blogolio' amongst other little fixes.
 The front, stuff and contact pages need content.